 As a youth club we are keen to work with the local community to offer more opportunities for our young people and to support the village and the wider community.

-Margaret Biggs, the group’s chair, visited the club to be presented with the hamper and gave a short talk to our members about the group, who support the elderly and disabled within the village.
+Margaret Biggs visited the club to be presented with a Christmas hamper and gave a short talk to our members about the group she runs, who support the elderly and disabled within the village.